Ami Moyal

 Ami Moyal (עמי מויאל; born June 22, 1962) is the third president of Afeka Tel Aviv Academic College of Engineering.
 He is a professor in electrical and computer engineering and expert in the field of human machine interaction via speech recognition.

 Biography

 Moyal was born and raised in the city of Ashdod, Israel.
-He completed a science-technology high school matriculation, served as a radar technician in the Israeli Defense Forces and completed three engineering degrees.
+He completed a science-technology high school matriculation, served as a radar technician in the Israel Defense Forces and completed three engineering degrees.
 He then began a career in the Israeli high-tech industry after which he transitioned to academia.

 Education

 Moyal holds a Ph.D. degrees in electrical and computer engineering from Ben-Gurion University of the Negev, Beer-Sheva, Israel.
 He was awarded his Ph.D. in 1993, specializing in speech recognition, with his doctoral thesis titled "Phoneme Recognition from Continuous Speech".
 In 2017, he was granted the Ben-Gurion University "Honorary Alumni Award".

 Career

 Industry

 From 1993 and 2008 he worked for Natural Speech Communication Ltd. (NSC), a developer of speech recognition products for telephony.
 At NSC he held various positions, including CEO of the company for seven years.